c0ded00d1e12/ecen224/_labs/debugging.md

 gdb unknown
 ```

-Once you are inside of the commandline version of `gdb`, you will see another shell that looks something like the following:
+Once you are inside of the command line version of `gdb`, you will see another shell that looks something like the following:

 ```
 (gdb)> _